“stand on American Music stage”

 The historic ballroom where big bands played and Buddy Holly gave his last concert is well-known throughout the country and the world.
 Extensive renovations; a wide variety of Big Band-era and Rock 'n' Roll mementos on the walls; and the famous cloud machine; which still operates.
 Dedicated in 2009 by the Rock & Roll Hall of Fame and Museum as part of their Landmark series of sites.

-Surf Ballroom and Museum
+Surf Ballroom & Museum

 Hours